|

 If the title of a book, art work, or other work is mentioned

-in a note, put the title in quotation marks (VCS does not
+in a note, put the title in quotation marks; the database does not include italics.
+Capitalize the title as appropriate,

 following VP editorial rules for citations.